Last Updated: 2023-12-14

 Starburst Galaxy's schema discovery feature helps your organization solve this challenge.
 Data managers run schema discovery on a data lake catalog to find and register new files with the metastore of their choice.
 This feature will decrease the amount of time it takes for the most up-to-date data to get into the hands of data consumers.

-In this tutorial, you will configure a catalog in Starburst Galaxy that connects to an AWS S3 object store.
+In this tutorial, you will configure a catalog in Starburst Galaxy that connects to an Amazon S3 object store.
 You will then run schema discovery on this S3 data lake to discover existing schema and tables.

 If you are a data engineer, this tutorial will show you how easy it is to use schema discovery to facilitate data lake file registration.